The Department of the Senate has a single overarching outcome.

 The department's four main areas of service provision are reflected in the following intermediate outcomes:

-- effective support for the Senate chamber
+- effective support for the Senate and all senators

 - public awareness of the Senate and its work